 • Encouraging regular team activities and discussions they can look forward to

 • Sending leader communications that convey enthusiasm, appreciation, and support

 You can also create peak experiences rather than trying to fix negative ones.
 It’s easier to create amazing everyday moments and it will be more impactful on the overall employee experience, as peak experiences have a longer lasting impact.

 Read more about enhancing employee experience in our Glossary of Corporate Culture.

-On the other hand, organizations that held back and failed to communicate had fewer positive feelings.
-Even worse, less than transparent organizations risked damaging their cultures and losing good employees.
+On the other hand, organisations that held back and failed to communicate had fewer positive feelings.
+Even worse, less than transparent organisations risked damaging their cultures and losing good employees.
 When transparency is not part of a company’s goals, the culture suffers.

-During the early months of the pandemic, our study showed that organizations that increased transparency earned positive returns:
+During the early months of the pandemic, our study showed that organisations that increased transparency earned positive returns:

 • 85% more employee engagement